hneth/unikn/README.md

 Institutions devise corporate design (CD) manuals for creating and maintaining a consistent impression in presentations and publications.
 In 2014, the [University of Konstanz](https://www.uni-konstanz.de/) introduced a highly recognizable corporate design.
 Its key component is the ubiquitous use of a `Seeblau` color and a corresponding color palette that blends various shades of `Seeblau` (in boxes, lines, and other graphical elements) with text (in black-and-white).
 (See the [corporate design](https://www.uni-konstanz.de/en/university/news-and-media/create-online-and-print-media/corporate-design/) pages and the [Corporate Design Manual (pdf)](https://www.uni-konstanz.de/typo3temp/secure_downloads/57014/0/0143c03b80bd1fa99843c8f8686f806305928078/UKN_CD_Manual_4.11.2019.pdf) for details.)

 <!-- Goals of the unikn pgk: -->
-The **unikn** package facilitas the use of corporate design elements for users of [R](https://www.r-project.org/).
-While the correct use of default specifications is simple and straightforward, we leave some flexibility for more experienced users (e.g., for creating scientific visualizations).
+The **unikn** package facilitates the use of corporate design elements for users of [R](https://www.r-project.org/).
+While this renders the correct use of default specifications simple and straightforward, we leave some flexibility for experienced users (e.g., for creating scientific visualizations).

 <!-- Overview: -->
-The package currently provides 4 types of objects or functions:
+The package currently provides four types of objects or functions:

 1. Dedicated colors and color palettes;
 2. Functions for viewing, changing, and comparing color palettes (e.g., see the `seecol()` and `usecol()` functions);